preddy27/GWHackathon/README.md

-# Greek Week Hackathon
+# AYN - Access Your Needs

-Our applications helps students and faculty/staff on Georgia Tech's campus navigate campus parking, dining and restrooms that provide ADA accomodations.
+Our ios application helps students and faculty/staff on Georgia Tech's campus navigate campus parking, dining and restrooms that provide ADA accomodations.